-Nevermind is hands down the band’s most successful album.
+Nevermind is unquestionably the band’s most successful album.
 To date, this album has sold 30 million copies.
 It has been labeled as one of the most influential rock albums of all time, and is “arguably the last rock album to drastically change the course of popular music.”
-It effectively pushed grunge music into the mainstream, putting the genre on the music map.
+It effectively pushed grunge music into the mainstream and put the genre on the music map.

 Why was it so big?
 Well, part of it had to do with the timing of the album’s release (Sept 24, 1991).
-This was a time when the grunge scene—especially Seattle’s, since that city was the birthplace of grunge—needed “one really big breakthrough album to come through to really get people to focus on it” (Jack Endino, producer of Bleach album).
-Another reason was because Nevermind changed the definitions of what was “cool” to sing about: it became cool and okay to sing about one’s deep feelings, and “in a complex way” (Brandon Geist, editor of Revolver magazine).
-They made hard rock “cathartic as opposed to escapist,” as Geist put it.
+The grunge scene at the time—especially in Seattle, grunge’s birthplace—needed “one really big breakthrough album to come through to really get people to focus on it” (Jack Endino, producer of Bleach album).
+Nevermind also changed the definitions of what was “cool” to sing about.
+Now it was cool and okay to sing about one’s deep, inner feelings, and “in a complex way” (Brandon Geist, editor of Revolver magazine).
+They made hard rock “cathartic as opposed to escapist” (Geist).

 Let’s Make History with MTV Unplugged

-Nirvana’s MTV Unplugged performance, filmed in November 1993, is widely considered one of the best MTV Unplugged shows.
-The band chose not to treat this performance as a “let’s play our greatest hits only” kind of show, like most other artists.
+Nirvana’s MTV Unplugged performance, filmed November 1993, is widely considered one of the best MTV Unplugged shows.
+The band chose not to treat this performance as a “greatest hits only” show, like most artists.
 Instead, they performed a mix of hits, random selections, and covers.
-They asked for the stage to be decorated like a funeral, with lilies and candles.
-As a part of the acoustic effect, Grohl played with wire brushes instead of normal drumsticks to lessen the impact of the sound; although, this was also since Kurt didn’t like how Grohl’s heavy-handed playing sounded in rehearsals.
+The stage was decorated like a funeral, with lilies and candles.
+As a part of the acoustic effect, Grohl played with wire brushes instead of normal drumsticks to lessen the sound’s impact; this was also because Kurt didn’t like how Grohl’s heavy-handed playing sounded in rehearsals.